haewons-tanzu/haewons-tanzu.github.io/_posts/2020-11-03-integrating-gemfire-scg.md

 Once it is created successfully, it should have dashboard with link "https://my-gateway.cfapps.haas-xxx.pez.pivotal.io/scg-dashboard".

 {: .box-error}
-**Error:** If you met the error with "<b>Service broker error: env cannot be null</b>" using Service broker error: env cannot be null, please check environment values in your app.
+**Error:** If you met the error with "<b>Service broker error: env cannot be null</b>" using Spring Cloud Gateway for VMware Tanzu 1.0.11, please check environment values in your app.
 In this case, you can add mock value in Apps Manager > Application Info > Settings > User Provided Environment Variables.
 (For example, Key=APP_NAME, Value=app1) And then, you can try to bind application again.
 It will work.
 It seems bug. :(
 +
 You can check it with cf cli as below:
 +